-Alexander Mediation Group, in collaboration with Sharon Buck, Licensed Clinical Social Worker/Therapist, hosts a solution-focused divorce support group in NJ on the first Monday of every month (see the address below).
+Alexander Mediation Group hosts a solution-focused divorce support group in NJ on the first Monday of every month (see the address below).

 This particular divorce support group in NJ is open to anyone currently struggling with divorce-related issues.
 Whether in the midst of divorce, on the verge, or two years out of a divorce, this group is an excellent resource for anyone experiencing divorce-related problems such as communicating with your ex-spouse, co-parenting or financial entanglements.